 I come from a country where women are still often blamed for inviting rape by the way they dress and university professors publicly question the characters of female students for showing up in shorts.
 In my culture, women are labeled as ‘mother’ and ‘sister’ to drive home the point that they must be respected as if being woman, by itself, is inadequate.
 I’m not even going to get into the portrayal of women in Indian cinema and television.
 The state of affairs, as it stands, is one that makes me angry.

 On my recent trip to Iceland, I learnt that the country enjoys a stellar reputation (best in the world) for its efforts to reduce gender inequality.
+In fact, the Iceland gender equality facts would many, even developed countries to shame.
 According to the World Economic Forum, the gender gap is 87% closed.
 Though the gap is relatively narrow, things aren’t perfect (except in education and healthcare).
 But feminism in Iceland isn’t new and it’s widely agreed that there is work to be done to achieve full gender equality.
 At its current rate of progress, it will be the first country in the world to reach 100% gender equality.

 I don’t usually go looking into the gender equality and feminism records of the places I travel to, though I’m always curious about certain aspects of society and culture and especially the attitude towards women.
-Even if you set aside the fact that I am a staunch feminist, it’s easy for even the mildly observant tourist to see that in Iceland the commitment to reach gender equality is real and one that locals are proud of, as they rightly should be.
+Even if you set aside the fact that I am a staunch feminist, it’s easy for even the mildly observant tourist to see that gender equality in Iceland is serious business and the commitment to reach gender equality is real and one that locals are proud of, as they rightly should be.
 And that gives me more reasons to love Iceland, other than its surreal landscapes of course.

 Icelandic Sagas are full of strong women.